stan-dev/math/doxygen/contributor_help_pages/getting_started.md

 Tests in Math are written with the Google test framework.
-At this point there are enough functions in Math that the way to get started is by just copying the tests of a similar Function and editing them to suit the new function.
+At this point there are enough functions in Math that the way to get started is by copying the tests of a similar Function and editing them to suit the new function.
 There are two basic sets of functions that every Stan function should have.
 First, for a function named `foo`, there should be a file in `test/unit/math/prim/fun` named `foo_test.cpp`.